brevzin/cpp_proposals/2996_reflection/reflection.md

 :::

 Adjust the language in paragraphs 6-9 to account for splicers.
+Explicitly add a fallback to paragraph 7 that makes other cases ill-formed.

 ::: std